joaoipiraja/Swift-Basics-1/README.md

 }
 ````
 ### Seeing in action
-When peter call medicalEmergency ,Joao will receive this and start performCPR as does he knows
+When Peter call medicalEmergency ,Joao will receive this and start performCPR as does he knows
 ````Swift
 let peter = EmergencyCallHandler() let joao = parametric(handler: peter)